Glenn Stok applies his engineering background to explore technological advances with vintage electronics and writes to share his experience.

 Since the days of wire recorders, magnetic tape had gone through several transitions: Reel-to-reel, 8-track tape, cassettes.
 I still remember when Philips created the cassette tape in 1963.

 During my childhood, we already had reel-to-reel tape recorders.
-The technology progressed a lot since then.
-Imagine that my father recorded on wire.
+Technology has progressed a lot since then.
+Imagine that my father recorded on a wire.
 Here's a close-up photo of one of the wire spools.

 Things sure have come a long way.
 As we all know, even magnetic tape saw its days when technology changed to digital recording.
-Young kids would only know about iPods or MP3 players.
+Then, young kids would only know about iPods or MP3 players.

 Those who are a little older might know about CDs, but even that is considered obsolete now.
-The storage medium of choice for any device today is flash memory chips.
+Today, the storage medium of choice for any device is flash memory.

 Nostalgia with Old Family Recordings

 My father loved to record classical music from the radio.
-Now I have dozens of wire spools with interesting and nostalgic broadcasts from the mid-1900s.
+So now I have dozens of wire spools with interesting and nostalgic broadcasts from the mid-1900s.

 It’s interesting to hear my father’s voice and my mother’s foreign accent that she had when I was only four years old.
-It felt a little strange listening to their voices that they recorded from that time.
+However, it felt a little strange listening to their voices recorded from that time.